jasongwartz/kube-deploy/README.md

 The test sets are defined in the format:

     tests:
-    - name: <testSet name>
+    - name: testSet name
-      dockerArgs: <the arguments that will be passed to docker run. `-d` is very often useful>
+      dockerArgs: the arguments that will be passed to docker run. `-d` is very often useful
+      dockerCommand: Optional - an override command passed to `docker run`
+      type: One of [ `in-external-container` (default), `in-test-container`, `on-host`, `host-only` ]
       commands:
-      - array of
+      - array of commands (eg. `curl localhost:3000`, or `cat start.log` or `bash -c "curl localhost:3000 | grep 'teststring'"`)

+Test types:
+- `in-external-container` (default): Starts the test container, then starts another container to run the tests in the same network as the test container.
+Runs `docker run --rm --network container:<TEST_CONTAINER> <IMAGE> <COMMAND>`, thus starting a new container for each command.
-      - shell commands that
+- `in-test-container`: Starts the test container, then runs the commands inside that container via `docker exec`.
-      - will be executed after the
-      - test container has started

-There's even a `deploy.yaml` for `kube-deploy`, which tests that the source code can build and run.
+- `on-host`: Starts the test container, then runs the commands on the host.
+- `host-only`: Runs the commands on the host without starting a test container.
+Useful for things like `docker-compose up -d` to start up all dependencies and leave them up for the other testsets, then use another `host-only` testset at the end for `docker-compose down`.

 An example test set configuration looks like this:

     tests:
     - name: Test container can start
       dockerArgs: -d
+      type: on-host # Will start the container, then run the following commands on host
       commands:
-      - docker ps | grep 'test'
+      - bash -c "docker ps | grep 'test'"
     - name: Test that container can respond to ping
       dockerArgs: -d -p 3000:3000 -e ENVIRONMENT=development
+      type: in-external-container
       commands:
       - curl --quiet localhost:3000
     - name: Run the test scripts